-The London Security Group has a healthy balance sheet, strong cash reserves and a track record for good cash generation.
-The Board therefore considers that the Group is well placed to capitalise on the increase in demand we are seeing for our products and services.
-The Group plans to continue to grow through acquisitions.
+The markets in which we operate are entering what is likely to be a period of low growth with continued high inflation.
+The London Security Group however has a healthy balance sheet, strong cash reserves and a track record for good cash generation.
+The Board therefore considers that the Group is well placed to weather any downturn.
+We will also continue to invest in our future and the Group plans to continue to grow through acquisitions.